trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     The target value for the total number of splits that can be running for each worker node.

-    Using a higher value is recommended if queries are submitted in large batches (e.g., running a large group of reports periodically) or for connectors that produce many splits that complete quickly.
-Increasing this value may improve query latency by ensuring that the workers have enough splits to keep them fully utilized.
+    Using a higher value is recommended, if queries are submitted in large batches (e.g., running a large group of reports periodically), or for connectors that produce many splits that complete quickly.
+Increasing this value may improve query latency, by ensuring that the workers have enough splits to keep them fully utilized.

-    Setting this too high will waste memory and may result in lower performance due to splits not being balanced across workers.
+    Setting this too high wastes memory and may result in lower performance due to splits not being balanced across workers.
 Ideally, it should be set such that there is always at least one split waiting to be processed, but not higher.